Review

 For Most Users: BlazeDocs

 If you want the best results without learning command-line tools, BlazeDocs is the clear winner.
-The free tier (100 pages/month) is generous enough for personal use, and the AI-powered accuracy saves hours of manual formatting fixes.
+At just $7.99/month, it's incredibly affordable, and the AI-powered accuracy saves hours of manual formatting fixes.

 If you're comfortable with the command line and need to automate conversions in scripts or CI/CD pipelines, Pandoc is your best bet.
-It's free, open-source, and works offline.
+It's free, open-source, and works offline—perfect for developers building document processing workflows.

 For Quick One-Time Conversions: pdf2md.morethan.io

 If you have a simple PDF and don't want to create an account, pdf2md.morethan.io works in a pinch.
-Just don't expect great quality.
+Just don't expect great quality—it's best for uncomplicated text documents only.

-Start with BlazeDocs' free tier.
-If you hit the 100-page limit, upgrade to Pro for just $19/month (1,000 pages).
-That's 10x cheaper than hiring someone to manually convert documents, and infinitely faster.
+Start with BlazeDocs' Starter plan ($7.99/mo).
+If you need more volume, upgrade to Pro for just $14.99/month.
+That's far cheaper than hiring someone to manually convert documents, and infinitely faster.

 When to Upgrade from Free to Paid